confidential-containers/td-shim/doc/tdshim_spec.md

    such as RESET_REG.
  * SRAT is required, only if the hypervisor configures Non-Uniform Memory Access (NUMA) platform.
- * Intel TDX defined TDEL table is required to support TDX based trusted boot.
+ * Intel TDX defined CCEL table is required to support TDX based trusted boot.
  * TCG defined TCG2 table is required, if the virtual TPM2 device is supported in the future.
  * PCI-SIG defined MCFG table is required, if the virtual PCI express is